MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 # Modern intranet roadmap

 Your intranet might include your organization's main landing page, portals for corporate communications, and individual sites for departments or divisions (like IT or HR).
-In this article we look at the high-level tasks needed to create and maintain a successful intranet with SharePoint.
+In this article we look at the high-level tasks needed to create and maintain a successful intranet with SharePoint in Microsoft 365.

 Whether you're the organization intranet owners, an IT Professional or administrator, a site owner, or a content creator you're in the right place.
 Use this article as a guide to help you find the resources that you need for your role and the goals that you have for your intranet.
 As you read the sections below, follow the links for more detailed information on the areas that you're working on.